 #4 - A True Gentleman - The Squire

 Shortly after my first trainer moved away, I met Barbara.
 She was asked by a member of the mounted drill team I rode in to give us some pointers.
 Before she came to our practice, my mom went to meet her and by the end of their conversation, she had agreed to give me riding lessons.
-Barbara was from California, but had moved to Montana, built a fabulous indoor arena and brought her dancing stallions with her.
+Barbara was from California, but had moved to Montana, built a fabulous indoor arena, and brought her dancing stallions with her.
 Throughout my time with her, I had the privilege of riding many horses, including Grand Prix level stallions and a Thoroughbred who later became the star of The Electric Horseman.
-Barbara didn’t give riding lessons and to this day I don’t understand why/how it came to be that I was blessed to ride her amazing horses.
+Barbara didn’t give riding lessons and to this day I don’t understand why or how it came to be that I was blessed to ride her amazing horses.

 She started me off riding Squire, an Arabian stallion, in a dressage saddle.
 My love affair with dressage and all things fancy began there.
 Squire was so incredibly sensitive that with the slightest touch or shift of weight he would be moving sideways.
 I never realized that a horse could respond to such a light touch.
 Unlike horses I had ridden previously, Squire was an excellent teacher.
 He didn’t just carry me around and respond if I “kind of” asked for something.
 He required me to refine my cues and body awareness.
 When we were in sync, he would perform beautifully!